Horse Riding Injury Solicitors

 Horses are generally gentle animals and are loved by many people the world over.
 They can, however, be unpredictable and dangerous, especially if startled or threatened.
 In such cases, they can bolt and try to unseat a rider, or they will use their teeth or feet to defend against the perceived threat.

-One of the most dangerous forms of horse-riding is Cross-Country Eventing since the horse and the rider are traveling and jumping obstacles at speed.
+One of the most dangerous forms of horse-riding is Cross-Country Eventing since the horse and the rider are travelling and jumping obstacles at speed.

 The most common types / causes of accidents involving horses include: